matthewmansell/FTTx_GA/README.md

 - Results file log

 ## 'Random Point Crossover With Rollback'
-Custom crossover method to avoid array placement bias and maximise crossovers when ensuring valid solution.\n Efficient and progressive compared to unary approach to fault scanning.
+Custom crossover method to avoid array placement bias and maximise crossovers when ensuring valid solution.
+Efficient and progressive compared to unary approach to fault scanning.

-- Decides number of points to crossover.
+1. Decides number of points to crossover.
-- Swaps this number of random points recording each index.
+2. Swaps this number of random points recording each index.
-- If solution is invalid, points are swaped back (rollback) until valid solution reached.
+3. If solution is invalid, points are swaped back (rollback) until valid solution reached.